MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/manage-serviceaccounts.md

 |ServicePrincipalNames | Set at least the host SPN, add other protocols as necessary. | `'host/WebApp01', 'host/WebApp01.contoso.com'` |
 |PrincipalsAllowedToRetrieveManagedPassword | The security group containing your container hosts. | `WebApp01Hosts` |

-Once you've decided on the name for your gMSA, run the following commands in PowerShell to create the security group and gMSA.
+Once you've decided on the name for your gMSA, run the following cmdlets in PowerShell to create the security group and gMSA.

 > [!TIP]
 > You'll need to use an account that belongs to the **Domain Admins** security group or has been delegated the **Create msDS-GroupManagedServiceAccount objects** permission to run the following commands.